pkramp/RedirPlugin/readme.md

 This plug-in currently has no configuration

 # Install and tests
-To compile the plug-in, you need to set the XROOTD_PATH environmental variable to the toplevel of your XRootD installation.
+To compile the plug-in, you need to set the XRD_PATH environmental variable to the toplevel of your XRootD installation.

 You can compile the plug-in library with :
 ```shell